rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

 Never mind.

 I do the same change to `Lines` instead.
-It turns out to be even easier since I already had factory method and only needed to modify that.
+It turns out to be even easier since I already had factory method and only needed to modify that in one place.

 There is only one projection that projects to `Lines`, and that is `StringToLines`.
 I modify it to store its state in `meta` field of the `Lines`